aymuos15/GitGUI/README.md

 - 🟥 **Red background** - Removed lines
 - 🟩 **Green background** - Added lines
 - ⚪ **No background** - Unchanged context lines

+## UI Design

+The interface features a clean, color-coded help bar at the bottom where each keyboard shortcut is displayed in a distinct dark pastel color (purple, teal, brown, green, mauve) with white text, making it easy to quickly scan available commands.